Information and services

 Recognizing Early Warning Signs is a two hour workshop whose educational objectives are to help foster parents learn early warning signs of mental illnesses and trauma in children and youth, gain an understanding of the impact of mental Illnesses and trauma on children, and learn strategies to support children who live with an illness.
 Suicide warning signs and resources are also covered.

-Car seat safety is required for all foster parents who will transport children will also be required, but can also attend at no cost.
+Car seat safety is required for all foster parents who will transport foster children under age 9 by motor vehicle.
+Anyone that will be helping you transport children will also be required, but can also attend at no cost.

 Fees: free to Hennepin County foster parents and those helping with the care or transport of a Hennepin County foster parent’s foster children. $25 for each session for all other attendees.
 Pay by check or money order only, to Hennepin County Treasurer.

-Location for classes will be at Brookdale human services, 6125 Shingle Creek Parkway, Brooklyn Center, 55430.
+Location for classes will be at Brookdale Human Services, 6125 Shingle Creek Parkway, Brooklyn Center.

 $25 fee per person, employees exempt from fee